 Our 7 favourite vegetarian meals

-In honour of National Vegetarian Week, we have collected seven of our favourite vegetarian recipes from our archives, so that you can try a new vegetarian meal each evening.
+A new study has suggested that well over a quarter of all evening meals are now vegetarian.
+With the rise in meat-free menus, we have collected some of our favourite vegetarian recipes to expand our veggie repertoires.
 These flavoursome dishes include plenty of fresh vegetables, and ingredients such as cheese, lentils, and tofu for protein, so there’s no need for meat!

 Tofu is such a versatile alternative to meat and is a rich source of calcium, iron and amino acids.
 This Asian-inspired, vibrant vegetarian dish with healthy brown rice udon noodles is simple to cook and is a nutritious way to sate any cravings for a take away.